Shameless-Lip/longitachi/README.md

 ### Hi there 👋

 - 👨🏻‍💻 I’m an iOS developer in Beijing
-- 📚 Focusing on Swift & iOS
+- 📚 Swift & iOS